AlternateLife/JustAnotherVoiceChat/README.md

 ## Description

-This is the teamspeak 3 plugin whichs connects to the JustAnotherVoiceChat server to control 3D voice communication.
+This is the teamspeak 3 plugin which connects to the JustAnotherVoiceChat server to control 3D voice communication.

 ## Usage